 Competition for entry-level jobs is intense and staff turnover is low.
-Candidates need to be flexible in terms of geographical location and be prepared to do voluntary work while still a student.
+You may need to be flexible in terms of geographical location and you'll typically need to be prepared to do voluntary work while still a student to secure a place.

 When searching for voluntary opportunities, contact local museums and galleries, as well as the larger and national ones.
-Smaller museums and galleries may not be as overwhelmed with requests and may offer a broader range of experience.
-Also, contact organisations such as the:
+Smaller museums and galleries may not be as overwhelmed with requests and could offer you a broader range of experience.

 - British Association of Friends of Museums

 - National Trust

 - National Trust for Scotland